Isaiah 53: Modern era

 The phrase "like sheep to the slaughter", used to describe alleged Jewish passivity during the Holocaust, derives from Isaiah 53:7.

 Jewish counter-missionary view

 International Jewish counter-missionary organizations such as Outreach Judaism or Jews for Judaism respond directly to the issues raised by Christian missionaries concerning Isaiah 53 and explore Judaism in contradistinction to Christianity.

 Christian Music

 The King James Version of verses 3–6 and 8 from this chapter is cited as texts in the English-language oratorio Messiah by George Frideric Handel (HWV 56).

+The New International Version of verse 6 from this chapter is used as the basis for the 1996 song ‘Isaiah 53:6’ by Colin Buchanan.

 Jewish literature

 Talmud

 The Talmud refers occasionally to Isaiah 53: